akshitkrnagpal/keyv-dataloader/README.md

 - **DataLoader Compatible**: Implements the same API as Facebook's DataLoader
 - **Batching**: Groups individual loads that occur within a single tick of the event loop into a single batch
-- **Efficient Caching**: Uses Keyv's batch methods (getMany, setMany, deleteMany) for optimal performance
+- **Efficient Caching**: Uses Keyv's batch methods (getMany, setMany) for optimal performance
 - **Flexible Storage**: Works with any Keyv storage adapter (Redis, MongoDB, SQLite, etc.)
 - **TypeScript Support**: Fully typed API
 - **Method Chaining**: All methods that don't return Promises support method chaining

 ## Performance

-By leveraging Keyv's batch operations (`getMany`, `setMany`, and `deleteMany`), this implementation reduces the number of I/O operations required when working with multiple keys, resulting in better performance compared to individual operations, especially when using remote storage adapters like Redis.
+By leveraging Keyv's batch operations (`getMany`, `setMany`), this implementation reduces the number of I/O operations required when working with multiple keys, resulting in better performance compared to individual operations, especially when using remote storage adapters like Redis.

 ## License